Last updated on November 18th, 2020 at 03:42 pm

 No doubt you will come across visitors with cameras with long lenses — this boardwalk is a nature photographer’s paradise.
 Wildlife, even the birds, cluster close to the boardwalk, providing surprisingly easy viewing.
 Several varieties of turtles can be seen darting in and out of the shade of the boardwalk, and alligators linger nearby.

 Wakodahatchee Wetlands is particularly fun to visit in spring when many varieties of birds nest quite close to the boardwalk.
-Here’s a report on Wakodahatchee from winter/spring 2017.
+Here’s a report on Wakodahatchee in spring when wood storks nest.

 Wakodahatchee Wetlands Preserve